AbdelRahmanH1/TODO-app/README.md

    npm test
 ```
 ### Test Coverage
--The current test coverage of the project is 90%, ensuring that the majority of the code is adequately tested.
+The current test coverage of the project is 90%, ensuring that the majority of the code is adequately tested.

 ## Contributing

 Contributions are welcome!
 Feel free to fork the repository, create pull requests, and open issues.